Are you ready for the 3-day weekend? Here’s a roundup of my 20 best Labor Day BBQ recipes, complete with video tutorials! Which one is your favorite?

 Today I’ll show you how to make smoked pork spare ribs using the 3-2-1 method.
 This BBQ Pork Spare Ribs recipe takes 6 hours to cook on my Green Mountain pellet grill, but you can use any kind of smoker you like.
 Before starting, be sure to make a batch of BBQ Dry Rub.
 Plan on a full day to get the ultimate flavor from this recipe!

 This smoked chicken breast recipe tastes great served alongside a spicy coleslaw for a summer picnic.
 I smoked my chicken on my Green Mountain Pellet Grill, but you can use any type of smoker for this recipe.
 This dish starts out with a chicken dry rub, and includes a delicious chicken mop.
 Hope you enjoy it!

-This honey smoked salmon recipe is a "hot smoked salmon," made by smoking salmon over low heat on the Green Mountain Grills pellet grill.
-To begin, make a dry brine for smoked salmon, which consists of dark brown sugar, a bit of salt, and some fresh cracked pepper.
-Smoke the salmon for around 2 hours, then brush with an apricot glaze or some honey.
-You can serve this as an appetizer with crackers and cream cheese.
+This honey smoked salmon recipe is a "hot smoked salmon," made by smoking salmon over low heat.
+Smoke the salmon for around 2 hours, then brush with an apricot glaze or honey.
+Serve on its own, or as an appetizer with crackers and cream cheese.

 Today we’re making the BEST smoked chicken legs recipe you’ll ever try.
 It’s a Peach Whiskey BBQ Drumsticks recipe shared by my firefighter friend Mike Jennings, and you’re going to love it!
 For this recipe, I’m using a special chicken leg rack or hanger, which you can find for about $20 online.
 Check out my BBQ rub and recipe for homemade BBQ sauce if you don't want to use store-bought products!